Guadalcanal campaign: Battle of Tassafaronga

 At 22:40 on 30 November, Tanaka's force arrived off Guadalcanal and prepared to unload the supply barrels.
 Meanwhile, Wright's warships were approaching through Ironbottom Sound from the opposite direction.
 Wright's destroyers detected Tanaka's force on radar, and the destroyer commander requested permission to attack with torpedoes.
 Wright waited four minutes before giving permission, allowing Tanaka's force to escape from an optimum firing setup.
 All of the American torpedoes missed their targets.
 At the same time, Wright's cruisers opened fire, hitting and destroying one of the Japanese guard destroyers.
 The rest of Tanaka's warships abandoned the supply mission, increased speed, turned, and launched a total of 44 torpedoes in the direction of Wright's cruisers.
 The Japanese torpedoes hit and sank the U.S. cruiser Northampton and heavily damaged the cruisers Minneapolis, New Orleans, and Pensacola.
 The rest of Tanaka's destroyers escaped without damage but failed to deliver any of the provisions to Guadalcanal.

 By 7 December 1942, Hyakutake's forces were losing about 50 men each day from malnutrition, disease, and Allied ground or air attacks.
 Further attempts by Tanaka's destroyer forces to deliver provisions on 3, 7 and 11 December failed to alleviate the crisis, and one of Tanaka's destroyers was sunk by a U.S. PT boat torpedo.
+Tanaka privately informed Admiral Mikawa that the Japanese forces on Guadalcanal could no longer be supplied by sea, and advised that they be withdrawn from the island.
+Tanaka was subsequently transferred to an administrative post in Singapore.

 Japanese decision to withdraw

 On 12 December, the Japanese Navy proposed that Guadalcanal be abandoned.
 At the same time, several army staff officers at the Imperial General Headquarters (IGH) also suggested that further efforts to retake Guadalcanal would be impossible.
 A delegation led by Colonel Joichiro Sanada, chief of the IGH's operations section, visited Rabaul on 19 December and consulted Imamura and his staff.
 Upon the delegation's return to Tokyo, Sanada recommended that Guadalcanal be abandoned.
 The IGH's top leaders agreed with Sanada's recommendation on 26 December and ordered their staffs to begin drafting plans for a withdrawal from Guadalcanal, establishment of a new defense line in the central Solomons, and shifting priorities and resources to the campaign in New Guinea.

 On 28 December, General Hajime Sugiyama and Admiral Osami Nagano personally informed Emperor Hirohito of the decision to withdraw from Guadalcanal.
 On 31 December, Hirohito formally endorsed the decision.
 The Japanese secretly began to prepare for the evacuation, called Operation Ke, scheduled to begin during the latter part of January 1943.
+By now, Japanese forces on the island had dwindled to fewer than 15,000 men.